Last Updated: 15.11.2020

 I propose you eat your NO rich foods such as green leafy vegetables and beetroots and maybe reconsider habitual drinking of beetroot juices or extracts.

-Keep in mind that the study pointed out a possible risks, not a causality.
+Keep in mind that the study pointed out a possible risk, not a causality.

-Also, vitamin C seem to prevent formation of the carcinogenic compounds and this seem to play into the narrative of eating a varied diet rich in vegetables.
+Also, vitamin C seems to prevent formation of the carcinogenic compounds and this seems to play into the narrative of eating a varied diet rich in vegetables.
 That way you get nitrates, vit.
 C and a number of other minerals.

-It is a nice example how one nutrient in isolation can cause harm if consumed in excess but within the context of food matrix, it is still beneficial.
+It is a nice example of how one nutrient in isolation can cause harm if consumed in excess but within the context of the food matrix, it is still beneficial.

 If you want to learn more about nitric oxide visit podcast where you will find an in-depth information about nitric oxide.